 Simon Magus craved power.
 He wanted to be a leader with a large following—but he wanted even more.
 He wanted to have his own organization, and he wanted political power to implement his message and force it on people—even to kill them if they didn’t submit!

 History shows that Simon became a great antagonist of the early Church.
 Here is what the New Lexicon Webster’s Dictionary of the English Language states about him: “Rebuked by Peter, he begged him to intercede with God on his behalf, and appears no more in Acts.
 Later literature shows him reappearing in Rome in the time of Claudius in a new movement of his own, curiously combining Christian and pagan elements, and in which he figures as a god.”

 There are many accounts of Simon traveling to Rome and becoming one of the great gods to the city and to the people of Rome.
-Records show that Simon “prophesies that Rome will be the scene of his crowning glory, when he will be adored as a god” (Dictionary of Religion and Ethics, Vol. 11).
+Records show that Simon “prophesies that Rome will be the scene of his crowning glory, when he will be adored as a god” (Encyclopedia of Religion and Ethics, Vol. 11).
 In Simon’s case, this was a monumental problem for this world!
 He wanted a following of other deceived men to delude themselves into thinking he was a god!